Kentucky vs. South Carolina NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Kentucky and its opponents have combined to go over the current 48.5-point total in all three games this season.
+- Kentucky and its opponents have combined to score more than 48.5 points in all three games this season.

-- The combined points per game average of the two teams, 62.3, is 13.8 points above Saturday's over/under.
+- The combined points per game average of the two teams, 62.3, is 13.8 points greater than Saturday's over/under.

-- These two squads combine to allow 39.3 points per game, 9.2 fewer than this contest's over/under.
+- The 39.3 combined points per game that these two squads have allowed this season are 9.2 fewer than the 48.5 total in this contest.

 Kentucky Stats and Trends

-- This season, the Wildcats have two ATS wins in three games as a favorite of 5 points or more.

-- Kentucky's games this year have hit the over on two of three set point totals (66.7%).
+- Kentucky's games this year have hit the over two times in three opportunities (66.7%).

-- Kentucky is 2-1 against the spread and 3-0 overall in games when it records more than 19.0 points.
+- When Kentucky puts up more than 19.0 points, it is 2-1 against the spread and 3-0 overall.

-- When Kentucky piles up more than 287.7 yards, the team is 2-1 against the spread and 3-0 overall.
+- Kentucky is 2-1 against the spread and 3-0 overall when the team amasses over 287.7 yards.

 - The Wildcats have turned the ball over eight times this season, one more turnover than the Gamecocks have forced (7).